dreamind/ix/workshops/representing-data/json.md

 #### Exercise 3

 Now create a python code that represents the HTML table (seen before earlier in the workshop) by using `json` library.
+The library allows you to read JSON file and access its content as dictionary-like object in Python.
+You can simply make your code to write an HTML page or you can use Flask to produce an application that write HTML from the JSON file dynamically.

     import json